 - The exam contains essay type questions.

-As the exam is “open book”, candidates are authorized to use:
+As the exam is an Essay Type Open book exam, candidates are authorized to use:

 - A copy of the General Data Protection Regulation;